The Importance of Being Supportive

 - How can the church be welcoming and supportive so people will feel able to ask for prayers and support?

 - How would it be helpful if we shared our struggles with mental health disorders?

 If you are in crisis, please call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255).

 Image: American Foundation for Suicide Prevention, www.afsp.org.

 Rev. Mary Alice Do, an ordained Disciple minister, has bipolar disorder and mild PTSD.
 She no longer pastors a church, but is an elder and works during the week as a Certified Peer Support Specialist in a mental health agency.
 Rev. Do wrote Resolution GA-1523 “Becoming a People of Welcome and Support to People with Mental Illness and/or Mental Health Issues” by the 2015 General Assembly of the Christian Church (Disciples of Christ).
 She also helps congregations respond to the resolution, directs the Mind Wholeness Project, and served on the NBA Mental Health and Congregational Care Affinity Group Research and Design Team.
 You can contact her at 520-440-3276 or email@example.com.

-Rev. Do is a guest blogger for the Mental Health and Congregational Care Affinity Group, a shared effort between National Benevolent Association and Disciples Home Missions (DHM), in response to the passing of Resolution GA-1523.
+Rev. Do is a guest blogger for the Mental Health and Congregational Care Affinity Group.
+This effort by the National Benevolent Association is in response to the passing of Resolution GA-1523.
 For more information, please visit www.nbacares.org/mental-health.